wearscript/wearscript-android/README.md

 ============

 * Brandyn White (bwhite dappervision com)
-* IRC freenode #wearscript (if you want to collaborate or chat that's the place to be, we give regularly updates as we work here)
+* IRC freenode #openshades (if you want to collaborate or chat that's the place to be, we give regularly updates as we work here)
 * G+ Community: https://plus.google.com/communities/101102785351379725742 (we post pictures/videos as we go here)
 * Website: http://wearscript.com (overall project info, video links)
 * Youtube: https://www.youtube.com/channel/UCGy1Zo81X2cRRQ5GQYz8eEQ (all videos)